 This October series started in my mind earlier this year with the idea that I would revisit all the Friday the 13th movies, rating and listing all the deaths (a silly project idea I had many years ago).
 I then thought I might revisit a few other horror films ahead of Halloween and post several horror reviews.
 It then expanded to the idea of reviewing enough horror films I remember from my childhood so that I could post one review a day for a month, possibly finishing with a review of Halloween on the 31st.
 In compiling a list of horror films that affected me while I was a child, I kept coming up with more films - some that were significant influences and others that were sort of background noise.
 Throughout the month of October as I wrote and watched, I continued to come up with more and more films.
 So in the end I have not quite covered everything, but pretty close.

-The Exorcist (1973) - This is probably worth including for two reasons: it helped usher in a new era of horror filmmaking because of its box and critical success and it was a horror film I knew a lot about even if I never really saw it as a child.
+The Exorcist (1973) - This is probably worth including for two reasons: it helped usher in a new era of horror filmmaking because of its box office and critical success and it was a horror film I knew a lot about even if I never really saw it as a child.
 I may have seen parts of it (or maybe just clip packages).
 The head spinning around and vomiting pea soup was quite famous and something my sister used to reference a lot.
 Maybe this was one horror film my parents correctly refused to allow me to see as a child.

 The Exorcist II: The Heretic (1977) - I've never seen this film and it played no part in my childhood.
 I mention it only because the first film was such a significant influence that this couldn't exactly go unnoticed.